 Beginning with the graduating class of 2031, high school students in California will be required to complete one semester of a personal finance course before receiving their diplomas.

-On Thursday, Gov. Gavin Newsom supported legislation to require personal finance education for high school graduates after the state Senate and Assembly passed Assembly Bill 2927.
-This would make California the 26th state to require finance-related instruction for graduating high school seniors.
+On Saturday, June 29, Gov. Gavin Newsom signed Assembly Bill 2927 to require personal finance education for high school graduates after it passed through the state Senate and Assembly.
+This makes California the 26th state to require finance-related instruction for graduating high school seniors.

 “Our young people need and deserve a clear understanding of personal finance so that they can make educated financial choices and build stable, successful futures for themselves and their future families,” State Superintendent Tony Thurmond said in a press release.
 “By adding personal finance to our high school graduation requirements, we acknowledge that managing household finances and building financial stability are essential life skills.”